clarknoah/ise-jinguu/README.md

     useFactory: loadFactory
 };
 ```
+3. generate Singleton Service
+> `ng generate service service/singleton`
+4. Program service and create a funciton that accepts an array and appends it, and stores it.
+5. import and Inject singleton into `app.module`
 6. generate variableService that contains a single string value
 7. import and Inject variableService into `app.module`
 8. generate AuthService